sebv/node-wd-sync/doc/JS-DOC.md

 Since JavaScript has no short equivalent for the '@' alias, most this section is not relevant in JavaScript.

-Using the 'pre' option like in the mocha sample below may still be beneficial, althought not as good as the coffee script syntax.
+Using the 'pre' option like in the mocha sample below may still be beneficial, althought not as good as the CoffeeScript syntax.

 ```javascript
 // Assumes that the selenium server is running